amourav/OCT-Image-Classification/README.md

 `-iVal` Path to the val data directory (optional).
 This is used for stopping the model training at the lowest validation loss.
 If not provided, a portion (10%) of training data will be used for validation.

+'-n' Number of sample to use during training (default=1000).

 example:
 ```
 python ./train.py -iTrn "./RawData/OCT2017/train" -iVal "./RawData/OCT2017/val"